 Explore our Brand Management Mini MBA certificate program

 This process assumes you will put together a presentation of 15-20 slides for your management team.

 Each of the five sections you go deep on should have 3-5 ideal slides.
 The conclusion statement at the top of each slide gets carried forward to a summary page for each of the five sections.
 You then draw out an overall conclusion statement for that section.
 You will have five conclusion statements, which you bring to the front of your presentation to form an overall summary page.
 From there, you draw out one major brand challenge you are seeing in the deep dive.

 How to build each of the five analytical sections of the deep-dive business review

-B: Once you have nailed the conclusion headline for each page, you should build a summary chart for each of the five sections, which takes those three conclusion statements and builds a section conclusion statement.
+B: Next, once you have nailed the conclusion headline for each page, you should build a summary chart for each of the five sections, which takes those three conclusion statements and builds a section conclusion statement.
 The example above shows how to do it for the category, which you can replicate for the consumer, channels, competitors, and the brand.

 Summarizing the deep-dive business review

 C: For each of the five sections, take each section conclusion statement, move them to an overall business review summary slide, and draw one big summary statement for each of the five sections.